rotki/rotki/docs/api.rst

    :statuscode 200: Snapshot was deleted successfully.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in.
-No snapshot found for the specified timestamp.Check error message.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: No snapshot found for the specified timestamp.Check error message.
    :statuscode 500: Internal rotki error.